Ruth Shafer

-Ruth Shafer (12 March 1912 –19 May 1972), was the chair of the first international conference of women engineers and scientists.
+Ruth Shafer (12 March 1912 –19 May 1972), was a design engineer and the chair of the first International Conference of Women Engineers and Scientists.

 Early life and education

 Ruth I Shafer was born in Brooklyn on 12 March 1912.
 In 1934 she got her undergraduate degree in arts studying French and Literature from the University of Wisconsin.
+She had wanted to study medicine but family finances would not allow it.

 Career

 She got into engineering in the 1950s when she was Eastern Division Manager for Overhead Heaters, Inc. She designed and built a pump for oil fired furnaces and flues.
 Shafer went to work for Gibbs & Cox, Naval Architects and Engineers as a design engineer from 1957 to 1970.
 She wrote specifications and designs for heating, ventilating and air conditioning systems.
 Shafer then went on to work for Cauter and Co.